Skip to main content Link Menu Expand (external link) Copy Copied

 CUSTOM Events

-client_employee_relations_changed CUSTOM When changing the employee relations of a client.
-Client
+client_employee_relations_changed CUSTOM When the employee relations of a client change; clientId identifies that client. clientId

-client_careallocations_changed CUSTOM When changing the care allocation of a client.
-Client
+client_careallocations_changed CUSTOM When a client’s care allocation changes; clientId identifies that client. clientId

 Delivery order